Troubleshooting the Condor Batch System at the CMS LPC CAF

 NOTE: This page is newly created to be up to date for the Condor refactor.

 There is a search bar in the top right of this page to search this whole site with google.
 In addition, you can search this page for a key phrase from your error.

 Failures that indicate you need a valid voms-proxy in CMS VO

-- Error with many different condor commands (one example shown):
+- Error with many different condor commands including submission (one example shown):

 All of these numbered errors indicate that you need to get a valid proxy in the CMS VOwith:

 voms-proxy-init --valid 192:00 -voms cms

 Note that I have added obtaining a proxy as long as possible to the command

 - Note that this may also fail if the FNAL CMS LPC CAF doesn't have your CMS grid certificate associated with your username.
 Follow the directions below to Enable your EOS area.